 Syndication

 Broadcast syndication defines a process for leasing the rights to distribute content through various third-parties.
 If you own the distribution rights to content you are broadcasting, you may want to sell the feed to other platforms to playback to their audience in order to maximize reach.
-It is important to be able to do this securely while also metering who is consuming the content that you are distributing.
+It is important to do this securely while also metering who is consuming the content that you are distributing.

 Syndication workflow